Math-305, Numerical Methods & Matrices

 –5

-Use Gauss elimination, LU decomposition, or Maple to check your answer.
+Use Gauss elimination or Maple to check your answer.

 You may then use Maple to check your answers to problems 1 and 2.